Psygaia’s Circle Community

 Explore the course →Personalized support for preparation, navigation, and integration — whether you’re planning your first experience or making sense of one you’ve already had.

-About LouisDeveloped through graduate research at the University of Ottawa.
-No mystical shortcuts — a rigorous, interdisciplinary account of what actually happens when humans meet psychedelics.
+Book a session →Developed through graduate research at the University of Ottawa.
+No mystical shortcuts.
+A rigorous, interdisciplinary account of what actually happens when humans meet psychedelics.

 Explore the framework →Psychedelics disrupt the boundary between organism and environment, activating a felt sense of embeddedness in living systems.